mguid73/MEGPuritz_Lab_Notebook/_posts/2024-04-05-Zymo-DNA_RNA-Extractions-of-Juvenile-Oysters-Protocol.md

 - Transfer spin-column to *final RNA 1.5 mL tube*
 - Carefully drip **50 μL** of ***warmed RNAse-free Water*** directly onto filter
 - *Incubate at room temperature for 5 minutes*
-- Centrifuge at 16000 rpm for 30 seconds
-    - KEEP FLOW-THROUGH
-- Pipette the 50 μL out of the *final RNA 1.5 mL tube* and drip directly onto the filter again
-- *Incubate at room temperature for 5 minutes*
-- Centrifuge at 16000 rpm for 30 seconds
+- Centrifuge at 16000 rpm for 30 seconds and discard spin column
 - ***Should have 50 μL of RNA***

 #### Quality Control Check